Matt-Ferraz/springboot-first/README.md

 This command will install all dependencies from pom.xml and start the app on PORT 8080

 ## Database
-It is important that you have the database file in the /User/{username}/ with the name following the application.properties file.
+It is important that you have the database file in the /User/{username}/ (or change it on `application.properties`) with the name following the application.properties file.
 And run the following command to create the tables needed for the database.
 ```SQL
 CREATE TABLE tb_user (
     id INT AUTO_INCREMENT PRIMARY KEY,